WenxingPeng/SLAM-project_Data-set-building/README.md

 image.txt file converts the depth and color images into depth.txt and image.txt in a time sequence order

-associate.py can associate the depth.txt and image.txt
+associate.py can associate the depth.txt and image.txt(Adjust the offset and max_difference according to your camera accuracy)